Nonprofit-Open-Data-Collective/irs990efile/README.md

 R package for building a research database from IRS 990 nonprofit efiler tax returns.

+The full set of tables is available in the [**DATA DICTIONARY**](https://nonprofit-open-data-collective.github.io/irs990efile/data-dictionary/data-dictionary.html).

+## IRS Efile Data

 **Update:** The IRS is no longer hosting efile data on AWS.
 Files must be downloaded from the IRS site directly.

 https://www.irs.gov/charities-non-profits/form-990-series-downloads